AnthonyBasooma/masterthesis_codes/README.md

 less than the minimum risk free quantity of 31.5 g.
 In conclusion, the river water was safe for drinking but the extraction of gold using Hg should be replaced with an environmentally friendly method or an effective wastewater treatment should be instituted.
 People should be cautioned from consuming Brycinus sadler i to avoid potential health hazards.
+For more information https://doi.org/10.1016/j.heliyon.2021.e08327